-What I remember most about that interview was Morris offered me cocaine.
-Presumably, the white powder was everywhere backstage in those days, the show's rocket fuel that kept things speeding along.
+What I remember most about that occasion was Morris offering me cocaine.
+Presumably, the white powder - the show's rocket fuel that kept things speeding along - was everywhere backstage in those days.
 John Belushi was so famous for his cocaine use that he ultimately died from it (actually a speedball).

-Friends and I used to get together every Saturday evening to watch the show, followed by the even better SCTV.
+Friends and I used to get together every Saturday night to watch SNL followed by the even funnier SCTV.
 It was 150 minutes of pure comic brilliance.
 One of the friends had a jewel box filled with drugs.
-Though I was mostly a pothead, we did hoover some lines at the time.
-It was the '70s; that's what people did then before coke's negative effects began to take its toll.
+Though I was mostly a pothead, we did snort some lines at the time.
+It was the '70s; that's what people did then before coke's negative effects began to take their toll.

 I never met Belushi, but I did interview him.
-I was writing for the Soho Weekly News in New York when the Blues Brothers spun off into an album, concert tour and finally a movie, starring Belushi and his harmonica-playing sidekick, Dan Akyroyd.
+I was writing for the Soho Weekly News in New York when the Blues Brothers SNL skit spun off into a concert tour, an album and finally a movie, all starring Belushi and his harmonica-playing sidekick, Dan Aykroyd.

-The Blues Brothers were receiving pretty bad reviews from the rock critics, who felt they were succeeding by ripping off the music of struggling black acts like Sam & Dave.
-Roomful of Blues had tried out to be their back-up band, but Belushi and Akyroyd settled on Steve Cropper and Duck Dunn from Booker T. & the M.G.'s instead.
-This set off a pissing match with Roomful's front man, who said the Blues Brothers were a joke.
+The Blues Brothers were receiving pretty bad reviews from the rock critics, who felt the band was ripping off the music of struggling R&B acts like Sam & Dave.
+Roomful of Blues had tried out to be their back-up band, but Belushi and Aykroyd settled on Steve Cropper and Duck Dunn from Booker T. & the M.G.'s instead.
+This set off a pissing match with Roomful's front man Duke Robillard, who said the Blues Brothers were a joke.

-One of SNL's heirs to Belushi's madcap chubby guy roles was Horatio Sanz, who along with Jimmy Fallon played college stoners Gobi and Jarret in the recurring "Jarret's Room" sketch.
-When I was with High Times I produced the Stony Awards.
+One of SNL's heirs to Belushi's madcap chubby-guy roles was Horatio Sanz, who along with Jimmy Fallon played college stoners Gobi and Jarret in the recurring "Jarret's Room" sketch in the early 2000s.
+When I was an editor at High Times I produced the Stony Awards.
 In 2003, we crowned Sanz as Stoner of the Year.
-He accepted the trophy (a bong) at the show.
-That was a highlight as well for me when it comes to my personal connections with Saturday Night Live.
+He accepted the trophy (a bong) at the show, which also featured Dave Chappelle and Paul Shore.